protesilaos/my-website/_commentary/2025-04-21-doing-it-alone-versus-others.md

 Loving your self is a good basis for a relationship.
 I have first-hand experience with people who did not have that quality at the time, which made them insecure about the most trivial things.
-That quickly turns into a toxic of abusive environment, which is not healthy for a relationship (and for one's own wellness by extension).
+That quickly turns into a toxic or abusive environment, which is not healthy for a relationship (and for one's own wellness by extension).

 Still, I think that the "do it on your own first" does not work for